 In this article we will be looking at the top-notch crossbow under $500.
 That is the crossbows that will give you the most bang for your buck.
 We have scoured the internet and engaged with hunters and archers to come up with a list of over twenty crossbows.

-And while we could have easily reviewed all twenty plus crossbows we decided to narrow the list down to five.
-That being said, here are out top five picks of the best crossbow under 500.
+And while we could have easily reviewed all 20+ crossbows we decided to narrow the list down to seven.
+That being said, here are our top seven picks of the best crossbow under 500.

-These five have been selected based on performance, accuracy and ease of use.
+These seven have been selected based on performance, accuracy, and ease of use.
 In a nutshell, they can be used by both pros and beginners.